 - Hugging, kissing, holding hands, coughing, or sneezing

-- You used to snort or inject drugs
+- You currently inject drugs (get tested regularly)

 - You received certain blood products before 1987 or received a blood transfusion or solid organ transplant before 1992

 - Your mother had hep C when you were born